batcholi/XenonCode/README.md

 - Starting a statement with a function name (starting with `@` for user-defined functions) means that we are calling this function
 - Calling a function will NEVER modify the value of any of its arguments passed within parenthesis
 - Anything in parenthesis that is not preceeded by a function name is considered a separate expression, inner left-most expressions are computed first
+- Typical rules apply for mathematical precedence of operators

 # Valid usage